Francis M. Pottenger Jr.: Biography

 Pottenger was born Francis Marion Pottenger Jr. in Monrovia, California, on May 29, 1901.
-He was the son of Francis M. Pottenger Sr., the physician who co-founded the Pottenger Sanatorium and Clinic for Diseases of the Chest for treatment of tuberculosis in Monrovia, California.
+He was the son of Francis M. Pottenger Sr., the physician who founded the Pottenger Sanatorium and Clinic for Diseases of the Chest for treatment of tuberculosis in Monrovia, California.
 Pottenger was educated at Otterbein University.
 He married Elizabeth Saxour on June 17, 1925.
 They had four children.

 In 1930, Pottenger obtained his M.D. from the University of Cincinnati College of Medicine.
 He completed his residency at Los Angeles County Hospital in 1930 and became a full-time assistant at the sanatorium.
 From 1932 to 1942, he also conducted what became known as the Pottenger Cat Study.

 In 1940, he bought some of the cottages from the Monrovia sanatorium and founded the Francis M Pottenger Jr. Hospital.
 Until closing in 1960, the 42-bed hospital specialized in treating non-tubercular diseases of the lung, especially asthma.
 At his hospital, he served liberal amounts of liver, butter, cream and eggs to convalescing patients.